Frequently Asked Questions

 If required, a certificate evaluation of a foreign higher education qualification can also be carried out by ENIC NARIC AUSTRIA, information can be found here.

-In addition to the evaluation of teaching, studies and service facilities by students, the university surveys its graduates on their completed studies and incoming students on their study stay.
+In addition to the evaluation of teaching, studies and service facilities by students, the university surveys its graduates on their completed studies, incoming and outgoing students on their study stay.
 In addition, evaluations are carried out in numerous other areas, e.g. in the context of appointment procedures, at events in the context of personnel development, at courses of the Career Center, at Pre-College Salzburg and at the International Summer Academy.

 Evaluation functions as an important feedback opportunity for students and teachers and offers them the possibility to actively shape their daily study and work routine.
 In addition to the clear legal requirement that all Austrian universities must conduct regular evaluations, a central quality goal of the Mozarteum University is to offer its students excellent teaching at a top international level and to train internationally competitive and recognized young artistic, scientific and pedagogical talent.
 The results serve, among other things, as a feedback tool for teachers on their teaching, for curriculum committees on the design of studies, and for service institutions on the further development of their offerings.

-All students of the Mozarteum University Salzburg who are registered for courses via MOZonline (online evaluation of teaching, studies and service facilities), who have completed their studies (graduate survey) or who have visited the university as part of a semester abroad (incoming survey) are invited to participate in the evaluation.
+All students of the Mozarteum University Salzburg who are registered for courses via MOZonline (online evaluation of teaching, studies and service facilities), who have completed their studies (graduate survey), who have visited the university as part of a semester abroad (incoming survey) or completed a stay abroad at a host university (outgoing survey) are invited to participate in the evaluation.
 Extraordinary students and students of the "Uni 55-PLUS" are also welcome to evaluate their courses.
 Students of the Pre-College Salzburg are excluded from the evaluation of teaching, as their courses are evaluated separately.

 Annual online evaluation: